nothingnone/Note/Notes/C++.md

 int a = 1;
 extern int a = 1;
 # above may cause redefined error.
-# attention! do not define in h
+# attention! do not define in header file.
+Even use #param once.
 ```

 # Preemptible, yield